Skip to Content

 List all Citizen Integrator recipes that are available for you to use.
 Optionally, you can limit the list to only those recipes private to your organization (shown in brackets).
 The ID, name, and author for each recipe will be returned.

 A recipe consists of two parts: a Design Studio Jitterpak (JPK) and a JSON metadata file that provides the steps a user will need to go through to configure the recipe using Citizen Integrator.
-(See Citizen Integrator - Configure Recipe.)
+(See Citizen Integrator - Configure recipe.)

 $ jbcli recipe list [--private]